 Applications may be made in single or joint names (not exceeding three).
 Applications should be made by Karta in case the Applicant is an HUF.
 If the Application is submitted in joint names, the Application Form should contain only the name of the first Applicant whose name should also appear as the first holder of the depository account held in joint names.
 If the depository account is held in joint names, the Application Form should contain the name and PAN of the person whose name appears first in the depository account and signature of only this person would be required in the Application Form.
-This Applicant would be deemed to have signed on behalf of joint holders and would be required to give confirmation to this effect in the Application Form.
-Please ensure that such Applications contain the PAN of the HUF and not of the Karta.
-In the case of joint Applications, all payments will be made out in favour of the first Applicant.
+This Applicant would be deemed to have signed on behalf of joint holders and would be required to give confirmation to this effect in the Applications, all payments will be made out in favour of the first Applicant.
 All communications will be addressed to the first named Applicant whose name appears in the Application Form and at the address mentioned therein.